Updated February 26th, 2019

 Most buyers can’t put up the money to cover the six-figure price tag of a house on their own.
 So they rely on taking out a mortgage loan that they pay off every month for 15, 20, or 30 years.
 This arrangement significantly decreases the amount that buyers have to pay out of pocket…but it increases the amount they pay overall.

 Can you afford to get a mortgage on your dream house?
+A great real estate agent can help pair you with the right lender for your financial situation.
 The answer will depend on a lot of factors, but one number remains supreme in determining the price of a mortgage.

 The biggest factor in determining the price of a mortgage is the interest rate.